yschoe/gan-demo/README.md

 ### Testing

-1. Simply run `python gan-test.py`
+1. After training, simply run `python gan-test.py`
    - This will load the saved weight files `generator.h5` and `discriminator.h5`.

+### Testing with pre-trained weight files

+1. Copy `saved/generator.h5` and `saved/discriminator.h5` to the current directory, and run `pytho gan-test.py`